lindstromemil/D7049E-Group-1/README.md

 ### Games Genre:
 3D shooter with focus on aim training similar to [Aim Lab](https://aimlab.gg/)

+## Implementation (Milestone 3)
+During implementation we realised that OGRE for Python was quite outdated and the docs were deprecated.
+Because of this we will use Panda3D for our rendering instead.
+Aside from that implemenation is going as planned, we only have to implement graphics and physics to have it done at the moment.

 ## Design Idea (Milestone 2)

 [UML Overview](https://drive.google.com/file/d/1ZiK6dv3DAgfk3j_JF3WzqF3ae29eIMVa/view?usp=sharing)